LukasHedegaard/continual-inference/README.md

 ## Acknowledgement
 This work has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 871449 (OpenDR).
-It was developed for benchmarking tools in [OpenDR](https://github.com/opendr-eu/opendr), a non-proprietary toolkit for deep learning based functionalities for robotics and vision.

 ## Citation